alvinvoo/advent_of_code/192020/monster_message/README.md

 and published on [HexDocs](https://hexdocs.pm).
 Once published, the docs can be found at [https://hexdocs.pm/monster_message](https://hexdocs.pm/monster_message).

+5d6b81a commit: part 2: 8 will keep recursing itself and not able to move further -> the problem is now, becoz its a recursive function, it cannot reconcile (backwards) to produce just _part_ of the answer

 SO NOW, needs to work backward.. since rule 8 and 11 are infinite loops needs to start FROM the given message list (instead of the rule) 833cb6d commit: finished part 1, answer is 250